Councillors and Elections

 Cllr Alan Mercer - Alan has lived in Wilberfoss since 1984.
 He has run his own business for 25 years, supplying specialist optics to the Army and is still working.

 Alan joined the council to help to improve the village for its residents.
+Alan first became a Councillor in July 2023.

 Register of Interests